-In honor of this week’s video release of Mission: Impossible – Fallout, I bring you this tale of an urban legend that wasn’t and what it reminded me about creating truly great content.
-(No, this post is not sponsored by Paramount Pictures, but I wish it were 🙂
+I bring you this tale of an urban legend that wasn’t and what it reminded me about creating truly great content.
+(No, this post is not sponsored by Paramount Pictures, but I wish it were. 🙂)

-A few weeks ago my brother and I were talking about Fallout, and he claimed that Tom Cruise learned to fly a helicopter and actually flew all the helicopter sequences in this movie.
+My brother and I were talking about the new MI movie at the time, Fallout, and he claimed that Tom Cruise learned to fly a helicopter and actually flew all the helicopter sequences in this movie.
 I immediately scoffed and declared there is no way that could be true – flying helicopters is ridiculously hard, and that chase scene goes through canyons and the choppers are right next to each other.
-(This is not a spoiler because clips of this part dominate the trailer – you can safely keep reading if you haven’t seen it yet).

 Not only that, but the parachuting sequence in the same movie?
 Cruise did the jump himself, from 25,000 feet.
 And the director wanted it at dusk, so they could only do one jump a day.
 And it took ONE HUNDRED AND SIX JUMPS to get the three takes the director wanted for the actual film.